Umbraco Forms

 To use data from the submitted Form in your workflow, head over to the Magic Strings article and learn more about how that's done.

-Fill in the settings and hit Submit.
-The workflow is added to your Form and it will be shown at the bottom of the page.
+Fill in the rest of the settings and click Submit.
+The workflow is added to your Form and displayed at the bottom of the page.

 Workflow Processing